SpiritBaker/Difficulty-and-AI/README.md

 - Increasing duration of Muslim Schools bonuses by 10 years.
 - Buff to Marines, marines will have -10% shock damage received.
 - Changing naval doctrines a bit.
-- Small changes to trade regions, Bordeaux is an end node, white sea flows into Novgorod.
+- Small changes to trade regions, Bordeaux is an end node, White sea flows into Novgorod.
 - Nerf to trade propagation, from 20% to 10%.
+It makes Inland trade nodes much more viable.
 - Naval attrition is reduced to 5%, as it’s currently bugged and ticks 2 times per month.
 - Small Adjustments to Monuments.
 - Various small exploits and bug fixes.
 If we know about it and it can be fixed.